WebThingsIO/registration_server/doc/api.md

 ### Parameters

-* `token`: optional, the secret token assigned to this domain.
+* `token`: the secret token assigned to this domain.
 * `reclamationToken`: optional, the reclamation token assigned to this domain.

 ### Returns